Learn The Basics Of Cover 1 In Football

 Cover 1 In Football

-Cover 1 Rules
+Cover 1 Man Coverage Rules

-The rules of cover 1 are simple.
+The rules of Cover 1 are simple.
 The defensive backs and linebackers will play man-to-man coverage on all eligible receivers.

 Man coverage in football means they will follow them wherever the receivers go.
 The objective is to make it as hard as possible for the receivers to catch the football.